jimporter/mettle/doc/writing-tests.md

 testing.
 Rather than wrapping the database in a helper, you can just add the test records in `setup`.

+For more advanced uses of fixtures, see [Fixture factories](#fixture-factories) below.

 ## Subsuites

 When testing something particularly complex, you might find it useful to group